 Plan Your Trip to the Sacajawea Center in Salmon, Idaho

 Salmon, Idaho is a popular destination for Idaho family vacations, tourists who enjoy historical vacations, and those searching for adventure.
 The Sacajawea Center is a not to be missed popular area attraction for adults and kids alike.
 The 71-acre park is stunning, especially during the summer months when programs are in full swing.
-While you are on vacation in Salmon, Idaho, you may want to join us in any of our ongoing fun activities or special events.
+While you are on vacation in Salmon, Idaho, you are welcome to join us in any of our ongoing fun activities or special events.
 Take a walk on the nature trail where leashed dogs are welcome, stop in the Interpretive Center to pick up a souvenir or view information about the Lewis & Clark Expedition and Agaidika Shoshone-Bannock.

 Planning a conference, family reunion or wedding in Salmon, Idaho?
 Then consider the Sacajawea Center to host your events.
 We offer both indoor and outdoor event rental space with a caring staff who will help provide the support you need for a successful event.